Wailua Falls Hike on Kauai (AMAZING waterfall hike!)

 Side note: Notice that this hike and experiencing the falls is cool enough that even locals will do it again and again.

-My husband and I have been to Kauai many times and have written up more blog posts to help you plan your trip.
+My husband and I have been to Kauai many, many times and have written up more guides to help you plan your trip.
 These are my most popular blog posts and Kauai travel guides to help you plan your trip.

 Kauai Beaches